 More recently the Past PGM, V.W.Bro David Jenkins, presented two Brethren of this Lodge, who were consecutive Initiates in December 1955 & January 1956, with 50th Anniversary Certificates.
 They were W.Bro John Pearson PJGD and W.Bro L J Cottell PPr.GSofWks who between them and their fathers have so far contributed an astonishing 225 years of membership and service to this Lodge.

 Sadly, it has not been positively established how the Lodge came by its name.
-The most feasible explanation has come from W.Bro Hamill, Librarian and Curator of the United Grand Lodge Library and Museum who has suggested that since seven of the eight brethren who sponsored the original petition were from the Royal Cumberland Lodge, which in 1786 took its name from HRH Henry Frederick, Duke of Cumberland, Grand Master from 1782 – 1790, and the other petitioner was from the Royal Sussex Lodge, which took its name in 1817 in honour of HRH Augustus Frederick, Duke of Sussex, Grand Master 1813 – 1843, then what better, than to name the Lodge “Royal Albert Edward” in honour of the Prince of Wales.
-He was then 21 years old but it would be a further six years before he was Initiated into Freemasonry (in Stockholm) and thirteen years before he was Installed Grand Master at the Royal Albert Hall in front of the largest assembly of Freemasons that had ever met at that time.
+The most likely explanation has come from W.Bro Hamill, Librarian and Curator of the United Grand Lodge Library and Museum who has suggested that since seven of the eight brethren who sponsored the original petition were from the Royal Cumberland Lodge, which in 1786 took its name from HRH Henry Frederick, Duke of Cumberland, Grand Master from 1782 – 1790, and the other petitioner was from the Royal Sussex Lodge, which took its name in 1817 in honour of HRH Augustus Frederick, Duke of Sussex, Grand Master 1813 – 1843, then what better, than to name the Lodge “Royal Albert Edward” in honour of the Prince of Wales.
+He was then 21 years old, and it would be a further six years before he was initiated into Freemasonry (in Stockholm) and thirteen years before he was installed as Grand Master at the Royal Albert Hall in front of the largest assembly of Freemasons that had ever met at that time.